Manor Church of England Academy: Low Poppleton Lane, 1965–2009

 Work started in April 1964 on a new building, the first purpose-built for the school.
 Overseen by Ron Dean, a young architect on his first job at Ward, Ruddick and Ward, the construction was completed in just under two years, at a cost of £133,101.
 This was the first site for the school to have playing fields, and lessons commenced on 1 November 1965.
 The buildings were extended some time later, to include a new wing as the enrolment increased to around 650 pupils.

 In 1985 the school became a comprehensive.

 Millfield Lane, 2009–

 In April 2009, Manor School moved to a new, highly improved site on Millfield Lane, York.
 The £17.6 million development now houses over three hundred more pupils than the old building, and includes facilities such as recording studios, industrial kitchens, and a central chapel for pupils.
 A new building, the HIVE, has been built to host Creative and Media collaborative provision for the city of York.
 This includes a theatre with gang plank, ticket desk and refreshments counter.

 In 2010 applications were advanced for Manor to receive 'academy' status, one of only two schools in the city (and 153 nationwide) that applied for this increased independence.
 This has led to a call in the House of Commons from York Outer MP Julian Sturdy for greater budget clarity for academies.

+In 2023, a new balcony area was completed and opened.